Alex-Munezz/Alex-Munezz/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on :<br />
-     ComunityCrafters - This is an online marketplace for service providers ie, plumbers, electricians etc.<br />
+    1. ComunityCrafters - This is an online marketplace for service providers ie, plumbers, electricians etc.<br />
-     The ArtVista - Me and a team of three are working on The ArtVista, a place where artists can sell their artworks, galleries and museums can post their upcoming events, art enthusiasts and collectors can buy artworks and where artists from different countries and backgrounds can meet and inspire one another.
+    2. The ArtVista - Me and a team of three are working on The ArtVista, a place where artists can sell their artworks, galleries and museums can post their upcoming events, art enthusiasts and collectors can buy artworks and where artists from different countries and backgrounds can meet and inspire one another.
 - 👯 I’m looking to collaborate on Open Source Projects/Ideas
 - 💬 Ask me about Coding, Programming, Web app Development
-- 📫 How to reach me: munezz456@gmail.com
+- 📫 How to reach me: munezz456@gmail.com or alex-murithi.netlify.app
-- ⚡ Fun fact: Despite debugging being stressful and tiring, i love it because it sharpens my skills.
+- ⚡ Fun fact: Despite debugging being stressful and tiring, i love it because it sharpens my coding and problem solving skills.

 ## 🛠️ Skills